itsdanwu/docusaurus-testing/docs/getting-started-pods/01-intro.md

 title: Creating A Pod
 ---

-##### How to create an Orca Protocol pod.
+##### How to create a Metropolis pod.
 ---

-Creating a pod is simple and can be done through the Orca web app.
+Creating a pod is simple and can be done through the Metropolis web app.

-## 1. Navigate to Orca app
+## 1. Navigate to Metropolis app

-You can access the Orca web app at https://pod.xyz/.
+You can access the Metropolis web app at https://pod.xyz/.

 ## 2. Pod name and membership NFT
 Once logged in to the app, click the "Create" button on the top nav bar to enter the Create Pod flow.